Lost in Aggregation: The Causal Interpretation of the IV Estimand

 Consider the setting illustrated in Figure~\ref{fig:case11}: From the researcher's perspective (top) it is a standard IV setting.
 To estimate the causal effect of treatment $A$ on outcome $Y$ the researcher uses an instrumental variable $I$ to mitigate the potential confounding due to unobserved variable $U$ where $I$ only directly causally affects $A$ and is not confounded with $Y$.
-However, suppose that (unbeknownst to the researcher) treatment $A$ is made up of $k>1$ components $A_1,\ldots A_k$ that may be subject to different influences $\delta_{j}$ and $\gamma_{a_j}$ from the instrument $I$ and confounder $U$, respectively, and that may have different effects $\beta_j$ on outcome $Y$ (bottom).
+However, suppose that unbeknownst to the researcher, treatment $A$ is made up of $k>1$ components $A_1,\ldots A_k$ that may be subject to different influences $\delta_{j}$ and $\gamma_{a_j}$ from the instrument $I$ and confounder $U$, respectively, and that may have different effects $\beta_j$ on outcome $Y$ (bottom).
 That is, for the linear case the data generating process is given by the following structural causal model (SCM):

-Intercepts are omitted for simplicity and without loss of generality.
+{Throughout, we take the instrument $I$, the unobserved components $A_1,\dots,A_k$, the aggregate treatment $A=\sum_j \alpha_j A_j$, and the outcome $Y$ to be continuous, real-valued variables.} Intercepts are omitted for simplicity and without loss of generality.
 The relation~\eqref{eq:aggconstr} between $A$ and its components $A_j$ is stated as an equation, rather than as a causal effect, indicating that this relation is definitional or constitutive, rather than causal, and consequently cannot be broken by experimental intervention.
 Following \citet{caetano2025causal}, we refer to \eqref{eq:aggconstr} as the \emph{aggregation rule.} For simplicity we consider the aggregation rule to be a simple weighted linear sum, and that the error terms $\epsilon_u, \epsilon_i, \epsilon_y, \epsilon_{a_j}$ for $j\in\{1\ldots,k\}$ are mutually independent with mean zero and finite variance.

 Given that the aggregate setting is linear with a single instrument, all standard IV estimation techniques, such as two-stage least squares (2SLS) \citep{theil1953repeated,basmann1957generalized} and indirect least squares \citep{durbin1954errors, angrist1996identification}, target the same estimand \citep{burgess2017review}.
 We denote this general linear IV estimand as $\betaIV$.
 Applying 2SLS, for example, to derive $\betaIV$ in the aggregate setting amounts to first regressing $A$ on $I$ to obtain linear predictor $\tilde{A}$ of $A$, and then regressing $Y$ on $\tilde{A}$ to obtain the estimand.
 For the aggregate setting this implies: